LoreStudio-Charles/Virtue/README.md

 #### Starting Skills
 Graceful, Gifted with a Voice, Charming, Haggler

+#### Charity, Perseverance, or Justice
+As a child, you roam the rolling hills outside your family's farm, the sun warming your cheeks as you dance between the wildflowers.
+The world feels endless and full of laughter.
+But today is different.
+You stumble upon a gathering of village children near the edge of the woods, their voices rising in a chorus of mirth that draws you closer.
+You approach, curiosity bubbling in your chest, and soon realize they’re teasing a smaller boy sitting alone, his eyes downcast.
+They mock him for his ragged clothes and the stutter that trips over his words.
+A swirl of emotions gathers within you: anger at the cruelty, empathy for the boy, and an overwhelming urge to help.
+You know you can’t just stand by and let this happen.
+Do you:
+##### Option Cards
+- You could step forward in an act of **Charity**, smile brightly, and invite the boy to join you in a game.
+You know your kindness might ease his pain and give him the joy he deserves, but will it be enough to negate the hurt already done?
+- You could stand, confront the other children, and advocate for the boy.
+You'll remind them that everyone deserves kindness, no matter their differences.
+This might earn you their ire, but it may also inspire the young boy to overcome his stutter with **Perseverance**.
+- Perhaps it’s time to seek out an adult.
+You know that the village elder often preaches about treating others with respect.
+You could tell them what you’ve witnessed, trusting they will take action to protect the boy and the others, who are taught a valuable lesson in **Justice**.
+##### Footer
+Each choice pulls at your heart, but you know you must act.
+You take a deep breath, feeling the weight of your decision settle on your shoulders.
+What happens next is up to you.

+#### Valor, Faith, or Temperance
+As you wander through the familiar hills of Swansea, the sun dips low in the sky, casting a warm golden hue over the fields.
+Your heart dances to the melody of your song, but the sweet notes are soon interrupted by a distant commotion.
+Curiosity pulls you toward the edge of the woods, where a scene unfolds that chills your spirit.
+You spot a group of older boys, their laughter twisting into something cruel as they corner a girl from the village.
+She’s small, her pigtails bouncing wildly as she tries to dodge their taunts and shoves.
+Your heart races.
+The girl’s eyes dart, searching for help, while your pulse quickens at such injustice.
+You take a deep breath, the air thick with tension.
+You know you can’t just stand there.
+Do you:
+##### Option Cards
+- Step forward with **Valor**, confronting the boys head-on.
+You feel a surge of bravery in your chest, imagining the strength of your words shattering their mockery.
+“Leave her alone!” you shout, demanding their attention.
+The challenge sets your heart aflame, and you stand tall, determined to protect her.
+- A whisper of **Faith** nudges you inward.
+You close your eyes briefly, in silent prayer to Loving Father.
+You rush toward the crowd and watch for Loving Father to guide you toward his will.
+- You could seek to calm the situation with understanding and **Temperance**.
+Approach the bullies and gently remind them of the hurt they’re causing.
+You think it is easier to respond with kindness than resentment, but will your words hold weight against their disdain?
+##### Footer
+With the sun casting long shadows behind you, you feel the moment's weight settling in.
+Choose wisely, for the path you take will carve memories in the hearts of those involved, including your own.
+What happens next is up to you.

+#### Charity, Faith, or Humility
+As you stroll along the familiar path dotted with wildflowers, the gentle breeze carries the sweet scent of blooming lavender.
+The sun hangs low in the sky, casting golden rays over the hills of Swansea.
+You hum a soft tune, lost in the moment's beauty when suddenly, a commotion breaks your reverie.
+Rounding a bend, you come upon a scene that pulls at your heart: a small, rickety cart lies overturned in a ditch, its contents—a jumble of fresh produce—sprawled across the ground.
+Nearby, an elderly woman struggles, her frail frame bent over the mess.
+Her wrinkled hands tremble as she tries to gather the scattered tomatoes and carrots, but she’s overwhelmed.
+You step forward, torn between your instinct to help and worrying about being late for dinner with your family.
+The woman catches your eye, and a flicker of hope ignites in her weary gaze.
+You know you have options, and each calls to you with a different weight.
+Do you:
+##### Option Cards
+- Rush over and kneel beside her to lend a hand in an act of **Charity**.
+You gather the fallen produce, your heart swelling with compassion.
+“Let me help you,” you say, your voice warm.
+In this moment, you forget about the impending dinner, focusing solely on how your actions can ease her burden.
+- Pause momentarily to bow your head, sending a silent prayer to the Loving Father in **Faith**.
+You hope for guidance and strength to help.
+You recognize the importance of community and that this is not just a chance to lend a hand but a moment to connect spiritually.
+You invite her to join you in prayer, finding solace in shared hope amidst the chaos.
+- Approach her with gentle respect and **Humility**, offering not just your assistance but also asking about her situation.
+“What can I do to make this easier for you?” you inquire, valuing her dignity while acknowledging her struggle.
+This moment isn’t just about fixing a problem; it’s about recognizing her worth and giving her the space to share.
+##### Footer
+The sun dips closer to the horizon, shadows stretching long behind you as you stand at the crossroads of your decision.
+The future rests upon your choice, which will ripple through the lives of both you and this older woman.
+What happens next is up to you.

 ### Ugly Maid
 Beauty's grace is deemed the prize,
 The duckling hides, 'neath watchful skies.